slotdawg/ts2020/peer/peer.rst

 - **File Metadata Conflict Resolution**

-  *If there is a permission discrepancy between two or more sites, the permissions set on the file server tied to the Master Host will override those on the other file servers.*
+  *If there is a permission discrepancy between two or more sites, the permissions set on the file server tied to the master host will override those on the other file servers.*

 #.
-For the purposes of this lab exercise, leave the default configuration and click **Next**.
+For the purposes of this lab exercise, accept the default configuration and click **Next**.

    .. figure:: images/26.png